Skip to main content

 ];

-Under the hood, this triggers an API request to topi directly from the client with the cart information.
-When the response is received in the client, all the topi elements on the page (in our example so far that's the single Checkout Button) will receive this data and re-render if necessary.
+Setting cartItems triggers an API request to topi from the client with the cart information.
+When the response arrives, every topi element on the page receives the data and re-renders if needed.
+In this example, that's the single Checkout Button.

 info